 HOW TO VISIT IT: The best place to see the pipeline is just a brief drive north to the viewpoint located at mile 8.4 on the Steese Highway, about 10-minutes north of Fairbanks city center.
 The exhibits offer further information on the pipeline and even a cleaning pig on display.

-10) Fairbanks Pionner Center
+11. Fairbanks Pioneer Center

 I really enjoyed my visit to the Pioneer Center, even if it was during a low season (October) and there were no festivals.
-I still enjoyed walking around the visit the buildings in Gold Ruch Town, with the homes of prominent Fairbanks founders, that were moved to the location when the park opened in 1967 to celebrate the 100 years since the United States purchased Alaska from Russia.
+I still enjoyed walking around the visiting the buildings in Gold Ruch Town, with the homes of prominent Fairbanks founders, that were moved to the location when the park opened in 1967 to celebrate the 100 years since the United States purchased Alaska from Russia.

 It is one of the best things to do in Fairbanks, as you can find several historical exhibitions such as the Pioneer Museum, Riverboat Nenana, Tanana Valley Railroad, the Folk School Fairbanks, and the mining equipment If you love history, you need to include a visit to the Pioneer Center to the best things to do in Fairbanks.

 HOW TO VISIT IT: The park is located at 2500 Airport Way, and here you can find museums, boat rentals, shops, dining, art, playgrounds, and picnic areas on more than 40 acres There park is open all year-round and there is no entrance fee.